Camleaf/ArduinoDriveTrain/journal.md

 <img src="./JournalImg/car_frame_sketch.png" width="300">
 <img src="./JournalImg/car_frame_body.png" width="300">

-The wheel modules are equidistant from the center and their respective corners.
+The wheel modules are equidistant from the center and their respective corners, and are on the medians.
 They should be in a close enough spot to the edge to keep stability and to allow space for other components

 <br>
 <br>